csc-training/geocomputing/python/zonal_stats/README.md

 * 10m DEM from NLS (or Sentinel-2 11-day data mosaics from STAC)
 * Field parces from Finnish Food Authority.

-The script uses geoconda module in Puhti and reads both datasets directly from [Puhti common GIS data area](https://docs.csc.fi/data/datasets/spatial-data-in-csc-computing-env/#spatial-data-in-puhti).
+The script uses python-geo module in Roihu and reads both datasets directly from [Roihu common GIS data area](https://docs.csc.fi/data/datasets/spatial-data-in-csc-computing-env/#spatial-data-in-roihu).
 Alternative public HTTPS-links for data are also given.

 ## `rasterstats` and `xarrray-spatial` comparision